smykes/UpDown/README.md

 ###Introduction

 jQuery plugin to display a number by counting up, or down, to it over a provided duration.
-This may be useful for a little added pizaz to wisget or a dashboard when a page first loads.
+This may be useful for a little added pizaz to widget or a dashboard when a page first loads.

 ###Usage